 - The thickness of your cornea will be checked, and the UV light applied for a specific length of time, which can be up to 30 minutes.

 - A bandage contact lens may be applied to protect the eye’s surface.

 How Does Corneal Cross Linking Work?

 The treatment involves applying liquid vitamin B12 (riboflavin) to the cornea, followed by exposure to UV light.
 This procedure strengthens the collagen fibers in the eye so they will no longer continue to shift into the cone-like shape associated with keratoconus.
 Dr. George Waring IV has been involved in research studies to improve the CXL procedure, testing new riboflavin formulations and using the most advanced CXL treatments.
-As a leader in new developments in ophthalmology, Dr. Waring offers his patients a full range of the most advanced treatments for keratoconus and ectasia in his luxurious, state-of-the-art eye clinic serving patients throughout the areas of Charleston, Myrtle Beach, Columbia, and the surrounding communities.
+As a leader in new developments in ophthalmology, Dr. Waring offers his clients a full range of the most advanced treatments for keratoconus and ectasia in his luxurious, state-of-the-art eye clinic serving clients throughout the areas of Charleston, Myrtle Beach, Columbia, and the surrounding communities.